act-rules/act-rules.github.io/_rules/video-only-alternative-for-visual-c3232f.md

 #### Failed Example 3

-A silent video element with a link to an incorrect text transcript on a different page.
+This `video` element, which has no audio, has a incorrect text transcript available through a link on the same page.

 ```html
 <html lang="en">